ZJ96/image_segmentation/README.md

 ## Requirements
-PyTorch and Torchvision needs to be installed before running the scripts, together with `PIL` ,`scikit-image`and `opencv` for data-preprocessing and `tqdm` for showing the training progress. what's more,tensorboard are used to analyze the loss decline.
+Python version 3.6.

-Finally,we use `ttach` for post processing.
+PyTorch and Torchvision needs to be installed before running the scripts, together with `PIL` ,`scikit-image`and `opencv` for data-preprocessing and `tqdm` for showing the training progress.

-Python version 3.6
+what's more,tensorboard are used to analyze the loss decline.Finally,we use `ttach` for post processing.
 ```bash
 pip install -r requirements.txt
 ```